JDJGInc/SpaghettiKart/docs/custom-audio.md

 * Make name more meaningful and uniform. (example: change `winning_results`).
 You can suggest name or make a PR to help rename them/organise them.
 * Support samples.
 * Create a tool to convert sequences and samples.
+* Modify the way music is handled that way each track gets its own sequence.
+There is a current issue where `moo_moo_farm_yoshi_valley` share the same sequence file.
+Block Fort and Double Deck both share a song with `choco_mountain`.